behoyh/google-drive-ui/README.md

 # Google Drive Service Account UI

 Helps visualize files in a Google Drive service account locally.
-Currently only thumbnail, name, and delete functions are supported.
+Currently only quaota, thumbnail, name, and delete functions are supported.
 This project was built using [Remix](https://remix.run).

 ### Usage
 - Install